What are polyols?

 Sugar replacers (polyols) generally do not lose their sweetness when they are heated and can be used to flavor hot beverages and in foods that are heated when processed or cooked.
 However, unlike sugar, they do not usually give a crisp brown surface to foods which are baked.
 2 The non-browning property is an advantage for products for which a change in color is not desired.

-Should I be concerned about ingestion of the xylitol by my pet?
+Should I be concerned about ingestion of xylitol by my dog?

 Xylitol is a sweetener used to replace sugar in products such as sugar-free gums and candies.
 The use of xylitol can be beneficial as it does not promote tooth decay and has a very low effect on insulin secretion, which is especially important to diabetics.
 Numerous studies document the safety of xylitol for humans.
 This research has been carefully reviewed and xylitol is deemed as safe for human consumption by the U.S. Food and Drug Administration (FDA) and many other global regulatory organizations.
 Xylitol is approved for use in numerous countries around the world.
 Some foods that may be safe for humans to eat are not digested by dogs in the same way.